Locations:

 How does a ceruloplasmin test work?

+During a ceruloplasmin test, laboratory technicians often analyze a part of the blood called plasma, the liquid part of your blood.
 To get plasma, a healthcare provider separates the blood sample in a process called spinning (using a centrifuge).
-Spinning separates your blood into parts that a healthcare provider analyzes.
+Spinning separates your blood into parts that a technician can analyze.

-How do I prepare for a ceruloplasmin test?
+How do I prepare for this test?

 There’s no special preparation for a ceruloplasmin test.
 In general, drinking plenty of water before a blood test can help a blood draw go more smoothly.
-Staying hydrated keeps your veins from tightening (constricting) and reduces blood pressure changes.
+Staying hydrated keeps your veins from tightening and reduces blood pressure changes.

-What are the risks of a ceruloplasmin test?
+What are the risks?

 Results and Follow-Up